magnubgr/machine_learn_2/README.md

-# Project for Machine learning for Michael Bitney and Magnus Grøndalen
+# Machine learning project 2 by Michael Bitney and Magnus Grøndalen
-This is a machine learning project where process credit card data and use machine learning to extrapolate patterns and other data.
+This is the repository for a machine learning project at the University of Oslo, where we process credit card data and use machine learning to extrapolate patterns and other data.
+We create a logistic regressor for classification of the credit card data, and create a neural network from scratch to perform both classification and regression analysis.

-Here we have built two classes, one called Regression_package and one called NeuralNet_package.
+Here we have made two packages; one called Regression_package and one called NeuralNet_package.
-The Regression_package contains Linear Regression which has 3 methods (OLS,Ridge,Lasso) and LogisticRegressor which performs a gradient descent.
-The Linear Regression methods are taking from a previous project (https://www.google.com "2") #trying to get a link to work.
+The Regression_package contains Linear Regression which has 3 methods (OLS, Ridge and Lasso) and LogisticRegressor which uses a gradient descent to minimize the loss function.
+The Linear Regression methods are taking from a [previous project](https://github.uio.no/michaesb/ml_project1_mms "2").

-The NeuralNet_package contains a Logistic NeuralNet and regression NeuralNet.
-NeuralNet_package is designed to be very similiar to how you would use scikitlearns package on NeuralNet
+The NeuralNet_package contains a classifying NeuralNet and regression NeuralNet.
+NeuralNet_package is designed to be very similiar to how you would use Scikit-Learns package on NeuralNet.

 ## Running the scripts